La Palmyre Zoo: Incidents

 In 1976, many animals were evacuated due to a large fire which devastated the forest of Coubre and threatened the zoo, and which died out a few hundred meters from the zoo.

 In October 2000, a female cheetah, born in 1992, exhibited salivary and locomotive disorders.
 Despite all care taken, the general state of the animal degraded.
 Doctor Thierry Petit was obliged to euthanise it in February 2001.
 The probe carried out by the French Agency of medical safety of food (AFSSA) of Lyon highlighted the fact that the animal had bovine spongiform encephalopathy (BSE), more commonly known by the name "mad cow disease".
 It was the first case of BSE in an animal born in France.
 The animal could have eaten contaminated pieces of meat given to cat-like animals, in addition to their ration containing chicken.
 It was the only case that affected the zoo.

 600 birds at the zoo were vaccinated in 2014 against a new strain of avian influenza that can be transmitted by migrating wild birds.
 After full containment in late 2014 and the partial containment with biosecurity measures at the beginning of 2015, it became difficult to keep the birds confined in buildings or pens, especially as the tourist season was beginning and therefore vaccination was carried out.
-The park has previously carried our vaccinations against avian influenza.
+The park has previously carried out vaccinations against avian influenza.
 Certain rare species, such as Bali starlings, from which there are only a few remaining breeding pairs in the world, needed particular care from a possible epizootic of aviary influenza.

 The heatwave of the summer of 2006 required setting up special devices for certain animals, in particular, the African penguins, for which an atomiser was installed.